Sustainable Agriculture and Food Environment (SAFE)

 SAFE 5313.
 Agritourism.
 3 Hours.

-This course will present the variety and depth of agritourism/ecotourism practiced globally and cover aspects of the economics and organization of agritourism.
-Topics include agricultural economics, rural development, marketing, rural policy, products and services, and characteristics of agritourists.
+Students explore the variety and depth of agritourism/ecotourism practiced globally, and cover aspects of the economics and organization of agritourism.
+Topics may include agricultural economics, rural development, marketing, rural policy, products and services, and characteristics of agritourists.

 SAFE 5331.
 Sustainable Energy & Resources.
 3 Hours.